Harshsngh07/harshCli/README.md

 # harshCli
 Get to know me via npm.

-Just run npm harshclitest
+To run the cli type `harsh` in your command line after installation.

 <h3>Package <a href="https://www.npmjs.com/package/harshclitest">Link</a></h3>